An interactive map of sleep problems worldwide

+The amount of sleep people get across the US varies.
 The other day we shared a Bing study which tracked the average amount of sleep in major US cities based on mobile device use.
 Here’s some global data, this time based on Twitter.
 Hundreds of thousands of people tweet about their insomnia each day, and the Daily Mail has published an interactive tool that shows the details.
 It’s probably not surprising that the USA has the most people tweeting about their lack of sleep (about 80,000 people a day), but we didn’t expect Brazil to come in second place.
 But then again, what we’ve learned from movies with scenes filmed in Brazil is that Carnival seems to happen daily, so we can understand why people stay awake.

 While this map only reflects the number of people who see fit to discuss their sleep problems on Twitter, given the accessibility of social media and its use among many worldwide, it may still be a good sample of people who struggle with insomnia all over the world.